Liyulingyue/DocsCodes/CAPItools/pytools/cn/paddle/phi/api/include/tensor/Tensor.rst

 Tensor copy_to ( const Place & target_place ) const ;
 '''''''''''
- @brief Copy the current Tensor data to the specified device and return the new Tensor.
-It's usually used to set the input tensor data. @note The Tensor's `copy_to` method is deprecated since version 2.3, and will be removed in version 2.4, please use `copy_to` method without template argument instead. reason: copying a Tensor to another device does not need to specify the data type template argument @tparam T @param target_place, the target place of which the tensor will copy to. @return Tensor
+Copy the current Tensor data to the specified device and return the new Tensor.
+It's usually used to set the input tensor data.

 **参数**
 '''''''''''